-As of December 31, 2019 and 2018, the Plan held 215,471 shares and 232,620 shares, respectively, of Snap-on common stock valued at \$36,500,788 and \$33,797,360, respectively.
-During the years ended December 31, 2019 and 2018, Plan purchases of Snap-on common stock totaled \$6,903,588 and \$6,259,010, respectively, and Plan sales of Snap-on common stock totaled \$11,022,217 and \$11,062,415, respectively.
+As of December 31, 2020 and 2019, the Plan held 194,522 shares and 215,471 shares, respectively, of Snap-on common stock valued at \$33,290,495 and \$36,500,788, respectively.
+During the years ended December 31, 2020 and 2019, Plan purchases of Snap-on common stock totaled \$8,622,847 and \$6,903,588, respectively, and Plan sales of Snap-on common stock totaled \$12,984,859 and \$11,022,217, respectively.
 These investments, as well as the transactions in these investments, qualify as party-in-interest transactions, which are exempt from the prohibited transactions of ERISA.
 The Plan also invests in common collective trust funds and mutual funds managed by the Plan's Trustee.

-Fees incurred by the Plan for investment fund management expenses related to party-in-interest transactions are included in net appreciation (depreciation) in fair value of the investment.
+Fees incurred by the Plan for investment fund management expenses related to party-in-interest transactions are included in net appreciation in fair value of the investment.
 Additional party-in-interest transactions include payments for recordkeeping, consulting and other administrative expenses that are made to various service providers.
 The above party-in-interest transactions, as well as notes receivable from participants, are not considered prohibited transactions by statutory exemptions under ERISA regulations.